The C++ APIs in bind.h define

 of the constructor.
 For example .class_function("myStaticFunction",

-binds myStaticFunction
+&MyClass::myStaticFunction) binds myStaticFunction to

-A method name specified in the human-readable well-known symbol format (e.g., @@species
+A method name specified in the human-readable well-known symbol format (e.g., @@species)

-is bound using the named Symbol
+is bound using the named Symbol for JavaScript (e.g., Symbol.species).

 :param const char* methodName